 Section 162(m) of the Code imposes limitations on the deductibility for federal income tax purposes of compensation over \$1,000,000 paid to each of our Named Executive Officers in a taxable year.
 Compensation above \$1,000,000 may only be deducted if it is "performance-based compensation" within the meaning of the Code.
-Amounts payable under the STIP are intended to be performance-based compensation meeting these requirements and, as such, be fully deductible.
+Amounts payable under the STIP can be structured to be performance-based compensation meeting these requirements and, as such, has the opportunity to be fully deductible.
 However, the Company has not adopted a policy requiring all compensation to be deductible.
-For 2012, certain compensation to Mr. Lovette (including his bonus) did not qualify as performance-based compensation and was not deductible.
+For 2013, certain compensation to Mr. Lovette (including his bonus and RSUs) did not qualify as performance-based compensation and was not deductible.